 Festive from Top to Bottom

 Glenwood Springs winter nights are some of the prettiest anywhere in the state.
 From the valley floor to the mountain summit, twinkly lights of every shade of sparkle light up the night sky in the hot springs town.
 A sight-to-see, the Hotel Colorado dazzles with outdoor holiday décor from the courtyard to the rooftop!
 Another show-off attraction is the spectacle created by Glenwood Caverns Adventure Park.
-The theme park spends two-weeks installing creative lighting that provides a mountain-top bright spot, easily viewed up close or from town throughout the holiday season.
+The theme park spends two-weeks installing creative lighting that provides a mountain-top bright spot, easily viewed up close or from town throughout the winter season.

 Plan Ahead, Arrive Safely